-2023 Advisor's Guidebook to Adventure Roving Outdoor Conservation School (ROCS)
+Roving Outdoor Conservation School (ROCS)

 The Roving Outdoor Conservation School (ROCS) is an exciting 21-day program for Scouts and Venturers who have an interest in conservation, environmental science, natural resource management, and outdoor leadership.
 ROCS offers participants hands-on experience in conservation and environmental science.
 As the crew hikes the Ranch, they will camp in different forest types and participate in activities in the following areas: forestry, fire ecology, insects, fisheries management, wildlife management, geology, plant identification, dendrology, watershed management, and range management.
 In addition, part of the trek will practice Leave No Trace and Tread Lightly principles.
 ROCS is a 21-day program.
-Participants depart the morning of the 22nd day (July 6, 14, and August 2 are departure dates).
+Participants depart the morning of the 22nd day.